IOC: Lessons from London to help Rio Games

 "I said that London had advanced the cause of the Olympics, and they have certainly reinforced that claim this week,'' Moutawakel said.
 "This was not about what went right in London or about what went wrong in London.
 It was about sharing experiences, about sharing ideas, about giving back to our movement.''

-Also on hand will be organizers of the 2014 Winter Games in Sochi, Russia, and 2018 Winter Olympics in Pyeongchang, South Korea, along with the three bid cities for the 2020 Summer Games - Madrid, Istanbul and Tokyo.
+Organizers of the 2014 Winter Games in Sochi, Russia, and of the 2016 Winter Olympics in Pyeongchang, South Korea, also participated in the debriefing, along with the other bid cities for the 2020 Summer Games - Istanbul and Tokyo.

-The sessions - taking place from Saturday through Wednesday - will allow organizers to review all aspects of the games, including planning, technology, transportation, security and accommodations.
-The discussions will also take into consideration the experiences of athletes, fans, volunteers and the media.
+Future hosts learned about all aspects of the London games, including planning, technology, transportation, security and accommodation.
+The discussions also took into consideration the experiences of athletes, fans, volunteers and the media.